The Impact Intensive

 Where transformation becomes lived experience.

-We examine how someone moves from first contact to real outcome, and whether that path is intentionally designed or held together by your ongoing coordination.
+We examine how someone moves from first contact to real outcome, and whether that path is intentionally designed with clear beats and structure, or held together by your ongoing coordination.

 We surface where the journey no longer carries clarity or quality on its own.